reegodev/vue-screen/README.md

 You can find default UI framework breakpoints [here](https://github.com/matteo-rigon/vue-screen/tree/develop/src/grids)

-#### Callbacks
+## Callbacks
+You can provide callbacks to decorate the `$screen` object with custom properties.
-You can provide custom callbacks that will be run every time the debounced window resize event is triggered:
+They are similar to Vue computed properties, but they can only depend on the properties of the `$screen` object will be run every time the debounced window resize event is triggered
 ```js
 Vue.use(VueScreen, {
     md: 768,